Bearberry / Uva Ursi

 Key Actions: Clears Heat, Clears Toxins, Reduces Inflammation, Stops Bleeding, Promotes Tissue Repair, Promotes Urination, Promotes Labor

 Medicinal Uses: Dry mouth, thirst, fever, acute cystitis, painful bowels, dysentery, venereal discharges, hemorrhage, genital discharges, sprains, postpartum bleeding, kidney and bladder stones, dermatitis, diabetes, high urine sugars, leucorrhea, nocturnal emissions, dribbling, bed wetting, difficult labor, promotes contractions.

-Parts Most Frequently Used: Leaves, Berry
+Parts Most Frequently Used: Leaf, Berry

 Flavors/Temps: Bit Sweet, Astringent, Cold, Dry